 Roasted garlic, herby, cheesy, a combination or plain, these pull apart Sourdough Rolls are spiked with whole wheat and a bit of olive oil to make them oh so soft.
-They’re full of flavor, tender, customizable and easy to make.
-Get your sourdough starter ready, y’all, we’re making sourdough dinner rolls!
+These sourdough dinner rolls are full of flavor, tender, customizable and easy to make.
+Use an active, doubled in size Sourdough Bread Starter for the fluffiest rolls!
 This recipe is vegetarian and vegan friendly.

-Simple to make and so delicious for the holidays and with all the soups we’re making.
-These sourdough rolls are made with a touch of whole wheat flour for a bump of whole grains and nutty flavor, and olive oil to make the rolls so soft.
+If you love Sourdough Recipes, you’re going to enjoy these simple to make and so delicious rolls.
+These sourdough rolls are made with a touch of whole wheat flour for a bump of whole grains and nutty flavor, and olive oil to help create the softest, pull apart rolls.

-I’m also including optional add-ins to take these fluffy sourdough dinner rolls over the top, including your choice of roasted garlic (a must!), herbs like rosemary, thyme, sage and chives and last but not least, Parmesan!
+When I went to Pastry School, chef always had us add a little something extra to dinner rolls.
+And so, for this recipe I’m including optional add-ins to take these fluffy dinner rolls over the top, including your choice of roasted garlic (a must!), herbs like rosemary, thyme, sage and chives and last but not least, Parmesan!

-With a little planning, these hearty sourdough bread rolls can be pulled out of the oven just before sharing the main course.
+Just like my Multigrain Sourdough Bread and Everyday Sourdough, with a little planning, these hearty sourdough bread rolls are simple to make.
+Best of all, they can be pulled out of the oven just before sharing the main course.
 But just in case, baked rolls can be frozen, thawed and rewarmed as needed.

 How to Make Sourdough Rolls

 You’ll start with a fluffy, doubled in size sourdough starter.
-I have an easy sourdough starter tutorial if needed.
-I like to feed my starter the day before I plan to make the rolls and store it in the refrigerator.
-That way the starter rises slowly and I’m less likely to miss its peak.
-Also, refrigerator storage offers a longer window of peak time to mix the rolls.
-In summary here’s how to make these fluffy sourdough bread rolls (see recipe card below for full recipe):
+I have an Easy Sourdough Starter tutorial if needed.
+Feed your starter the day before you plan to make the rolls and store it in the refrigerator.
+That way the starter rises slowly and it’s less likely to miss its peak.
+Also, refrigerator storage offers a longer window of peak time to mix the sourdough rolls.
+In summary, here’s how to make these fluffy sourdough bread rolls (see recipe card below for full recipe):

 - First, mix the active sourdough starter, water, olive oil, flours and salt.
 Rest at room temperature for 45 minutes.